codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/service-containers.md

 Sometimes you wish to run sidecar containers in a pipeline that offer additional services for your builds.
 The most common scenario is launching services such as databases in order to accommodate [integration tests]({{site.baseurl}}/docs/testing/integration-tests/).
 Or you might wish to launch the application itself in order to run integration tests **against** it as part of the pipeline.

 >Note that while [composition steps]({{site.baseurl}}/docs/codefresh-yaml/steps/composition/) are still supported, the recommended way to run integrations tests going forward is with service containers.
+The underlying implementation is shared so check the composition documentation page for more available options and properties.

 Codefresh includes a handy mechanism (based on Docker compose) that can help you run sidecar containers along your main pipeline.
 Here is a very simple example.